Lyrica: 12 Things You Need to Know

-Any drug that makes you sleepy, for example, narcotic painkillers like hydrocodone or oxycodone, or medicines for anxiety like lorazepam (Ativan), may further increase the risk for sleepiness or dizziness.
+Any drug that makes you sleepy, for example, narcotic painkillers like hydrocodone or oxycodone, or medicines for anxiety like lorazepam (Ativan), may further increase the risk for sleepiness or dizziness when taken with Lyrica or Lyrica CR.
 You should not drive if you are combining these types of medications.

 Certain diabetes drugs like rosiglitazone or pioglitazone may lead to weight gain or swelling.
 Tell your doctor and pharmacist about all the medicines, vitamins or herbal supplements you take.

 When Will Lyrica Go Generic?

 Let's face it - brand name drugs can be expensive.
 But the generic for Pfizer's Lyrica - pregbablin - won't be available until around December 2018.
 The FDA has tentatively approved many generic versions, but they can't be marketed yet.

 A legal court case in 2014 blocked the marketing of the generic formulation.
 Lyrica is an important revenue generator for Pfizer's portfolio, particularly after they lost their patent on mega-blockbuster Lipitor.